Skip to main content

 That approach aligns with well-known software performance research that links measurement and feedback to faster, safer delivery.

-Human In The Loop Isn’t Optional
+Human In The Loop Is A Design Requirement

 For higher-risk decisions, a human remains the accountable decision-maker.